FTLam11/FTLam11.github.io/_posts/2019-10-21-dumpster_diving_through_assets_of_a_rails_project.md

 Yeah, this has just turned into a rant.
-At times our Rails projects receives help from dedicated front-end developers, and I'd wager that they experience mind-numbing levels of shock after seeing how much spaghetti JavaScript and having to dig out library versions from gem documentation/source code instead of checking `package.json`.
+At times our Rails projects receives help from dedicated front-end developers, and I'd wager that they experience mind-numbing levels of shock after seeing how mass spaghetti JavaScript and having to dig out library versions from gem documentation/source code instead of checking `package.json`.

 # Closing

-Let us embrace our modern front-end overlords:
+~~Let us embrace modern front-end~~ FRONT-END DEVELOPMENT MATTERS:

 > May we have discipline when choosing dependencies.

 > May we actually understand our dependencies.

 > May we have the basic mental capability to use these dependencies
-> correctly.
+> in exemplary manners.

 Worst legacy project update experience ever.
 Kum-bay-fuckin-ya.
-LOL
+LUL